+INNOVATION AND QUALITY OF THE OFFER AS THE BASIS FOR THE COMPANY’S COMPETITIVENESS

 Tomasz Hermaniuk PhD

 Bogdan Wierzbiński PhD

 University of Rzeszow

 Department of Marketing

-INNOVATION AND QUALITY OF THE OFFER AS THE BASIS FOR THE COMPANY’S COMPETITIVENESS

 Key words: innovation, quality, crisis, strategy, competitiveness

 Introduction

 Environment in which companies operate changes dynamically nowadays .
 Organization’s ability to adapt to these conditions is a prerequisite for survival.
 This ability is particularly important in times of crisis, which makes the companies without this skill face serious risk of survival or even bankruptcy.
 In search of ways to solve this problem, executives reach for a variety of methods and tools.
 The authors believe that an effective way to survival and development of organizations in times of crisis may be drawing attention to issues related to providing customers with exceptional offer which is distinctive from the competition.
 Undoubtedly a huge role in this context play innovation and an appropriate level of quality.
 In this unstable situation many entrepreneurs decide to improve competitiveness of the firm by innovation which is of a great importance for growth and development.